 |Yes||To maintain your current email configuration, you'll need to change only your domain name's primary IP address/A record.
 You can find the IP address using these instructions. |

 Once you have that, you'll need to change it with the company where your domain name is registered.
-If that's through us, you can use our DNS manager (Managing DNS for Your Domain Names).
+If that's through us, you can use our DNS manager (Manage DNS for Your Domain Names).

 |No||If you don't care what happens to your current email configuration, you can just change your nameservers (which will change all of your DNS settings).
 We have all of those instructions in Setting Nameservers for Your Domain Names.|